 CDs and DVDs

 The first joint CD by Vladimir Jurowski and the Rundfunk-Sinfonieorchester Berlin from 2015 immediately marked a milestone.
 Alfred Schnittke’s monumental Symphony No. 3 was followed in 2017 by a Strauss/Mahler recording and a CD of violin concertos by Britten and Hindemith with soloist Arabella Steinbacher.
 In 2020, a critically acclaimed recording of Gustav Mahler’s “Das Lied von der Erde” was released.
 In August 2021, Richard Strauss’ “Eine Alpensinfonie” will be released.
 Under the PENTATONE label, Vladimir Jurowski also conducted a series of Russian works with the Russian National Orchestra.
 The spectrum of discs with the London Philharmonic Orchestra includes all symphonies by Brahms, Mahler Symphonies Nos.
 1, 2 and 4, Tchaikovsky’s Symphonies Nos.
 1 to 6 and “Manfred”, works by Beethoven, Turnage, Holst, Britten, Vaughan Williams, Shostakovich, Zemlinsky, Honegger, Haydn, and Rachmaninov.
 Jurowski’s time as music director of Glyndebourne Opera has been documented with numerous CD and DVD releases.
 Other DVDs include “Hansel and Gretel” from the Metropolitan Opera New York, Beethoven’s Symphonies Nos.
 4 and 7 with the Orchestra of the Age of Enlightenment, and works by Strauss and Ravel with the Chamber Orchestra of Europe, all published by Medici Arts.

 Prizes and Awards

 Vladimir Jurowski is the recipient of numerous awards for his achievements, including various international record prizes.
 In 2018, the Royal Philharmonic Society Music Awards named him Conductor of the Year.
 In 2016, he received an honorary doctorate from Prince Charles at the Royal College of Music in London.
-In 2020, Jurowski will be awarded the Order of Cultural Merit by the Romanian President in recognition of his work as Artistic Director of the George Enescu Festival.
+In summer 2020, Jurowski was awarded the Order of Cultural Merit by the Romanian President in recognition of his work as Artistic Director of the George Enescu Festival.

 Files for download: